 Anyone can get head lice.
 Having head lice does not mean a person has poor personal hygiene or lives in an unclean environment.
 Anyone who has hair can get head lice.

 Head lice are commonly spread among children and adults who have close head-to-head contact.
 Head lice cannot jump or fly from 1 person to another.
 They are most commonly spread through head-to-head contact by crawling from one hair to another.
 There is a very small chance of head lice spreading indirectly though shared pillowcases, hair accessories, brushes and combs.

 How do I prevent the spread of head lice?

-Head lice can best be controlled through the cooperation of parents, children, daycares, schools, and health care providers.
-Checking the hair of all family members weekly using the wet combing method is the best way to prevent the spread.
-Children should be encouraged not to share hats, combs, hair accessories, or hairbrushes.
+The best way to control head lice is through the cooperation of parents, children, daycares, schools and health care providers.
+Checking the hair of all family members regularly using the wet combing method is the best way to prevent the spread.
+Encourage children not to share hats, combs, hair accessories or hairbrushes.
 If your child has long hair, tie it up or put it in a braid.

 What are the symptoms of head lice?

 Often people who have head lice will have no symptoms for 4 to 6 weeks with their first case.

 Symptoms of head lice may include:

 - Crawling or tickling sensation on the scalp

 - Itchy scalp due to a sensitive reaction caused by the bites